moritztng/cuda-ml/README.md

 Cuda-ml is a C++ machine learning framework with automatic differentiation and cuda acceleration.
 It is built completely from scratch with a custom tensor class and custom cuda kernels.
-Dynamic and eager execution are key properties of it's tapeless automatic differentiation.
-So the function is defined simply by running it and no forwards graph is built.
+Dynamic and eager execution are key properties of its tapeless automatic differentiation.
+So the function is defined simply by running it and no forward graph is built.

 ## Installation
 ```bash